How to Edit Videos: The Ultimate Guide for Beginners

 6. Go through the color correction process

-The Filter icon offers over several hundred effects you can use in your projects, in order to make the colors in the video look more vivid.
+The Effects icon offers over several hundred filters and overlays effects you can use in your projects, in order to make the colors in the video look more vivid.
 Click on the icon and select the filter you'd like to use, and then drag and drop it wherever you want on the timeline.
 The duration of the filter can be adjusted by simply moving either end of the filter.

 7. Export and Share